BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 2021-07-08 W6 Reflect:
 * Quiz 4 part B is not easy.
 I wasted too much time on T/F questions until I reached to the calculation part.
 I thought it is similar as the previous 3 weekly tests.
 Barely finished them in 2 hours, cross my fingures.
+* As a result, screentime increased: June 27-July 4, 14 hours.
+July 5-11 23 hours.

 # Reference
 * [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 A good math warm up.